 Austrade's office in Saudi Arabia is responsible for Lebanon.
 Austrade's web site has information on doing business in Lebanon and market profiles of priority sectors, such as education, food and health and medical.

 Lebanon is coping with an enormous influx of refugees fleeing the conflict in neighbouring Syria.
 There are now over a million Syrian refugees in Lebanon, equivalent to a quarter of the population.
-Australia has provided $155.8 million in response to the humanitarian crisis in Syria.
-Of this, $79.3 million has gone to support refugees and their host communities in neighbouring countries, including Lebanon.
+Australia has provided more than $213 million in response to the humanitarian crisis in Syria.
+Of this, $125.7 million has gone to support refugees and their host communities in neighbouring countries, including Lebanon.
 In 2014, Australia provided $20 million to the No Lost Generation strategy to improve access to education for refugee and host community children in Lebanon and Jordan.
-Most recently, Australia committed $20 million to the Syria response at the third international donor conference in Kuwait, including $8 million to support refugees and their host communities in Lebanon.
+In 2015, Australia committed over $54 million to the Syria response, including $8 million announced at the third international donor conference in Kuwait to support refugees and their host communities in Lebanon.
+At the Syria Donors Conference in London in February 2016, Australia pledged $25 million in humanitarian assistance in response to the Syria and Iraq crises, including $16 million to countries in the region hosting Syrian refugees.

 Australia contributed more than $24 million for post-conflict assistance in 2006-07, and provided assistance specifically for demining activities from 2011-13.
 Assistance is also provided for small-scale activities through the Direct Aid Program.
 Australia also provides funding to support a range of United Nations activities in Lebanon (see below).